 - openness to experience

-New to the Enneagram test?
+New Enneagram creator?
 Start with an OCEAN test!

 If you are new to creating personality tests, we highly recommend to start writing tests based on the OCEAN model first.
 These are much easier to create and provide fairly accurate results.